mfcd/accuratelywrong/autodiff.md

 However, control flow might result in code only piecewise differentiable, a significant complexity overhead [[4]](https://www-sop.inria.fr/tropics/ad/whatisad.html).

 > If machine learning models become more like programs, then they will mostly no longer be differentiable—certainly, these programs will still leverage continuous geometric layers as subroutines, which will be differentiable, but the model as a whole would not be.
-As a result, using backpropagation to adjust weight values in a fixed, hard-coded network, cannot be the method of choice for training models in the future—at least, it cannot be the whole story.
-We need to figure out to train non-differentiable systems efficiently.
+As a result, using backpropagation to adjust weight values in a fixed, hard-coded network, cannot be the method of choice for training models in the future—at least, it cannot be the whole story. [[21]](https://blog.keras.io/the-future-of-deep-learning.html)

+> We need to figure out to train non-differentiable systems efficiently.
 Current approaches include genetic algorithms, "evolution strategies", certain reinforcement learning methods, and ADMM (alternating direction method of multipliers).
 Naturally, gradient descent is not going anywhere—gradient information will always be useful for optimizing differentiable parametric functions.
 But our models will certainly become increasingly more ambitious than mere differentiable parametric functions, and thus their automatic development (the "learning" in "machine learning") will require more than backpropagation. [[21]](https://blog.keras.io/the-future-of-deep-learning.html)

+Note: interestingly, as we will see, the problem of dealing with control flow leads to an opportunity: the idea of decoupled deep learning modules (as opposed to end-to-end deep learning monolights).

 ## In-Place operations
 In-place operations, a necessary evil in algorithm design, pose an additionl hazard: